Denberg28/drone_wiki/projects/dji_all/1_practice_flight.md

 ---

-# Source Images
+# Source and Visual Notes

-The diagrams were transcribed and reorganized from the original handwritten training sheets.
+The original diagrams were transcribed and reorganized from handwritten training sheets.
+The included infographic pages are optimized teaching visuals derived from those sheets for easier reading, GitHub presentation, and classroom use.
 Directional stick commands were generalized where necessary because exact control inputs depend on aircraft orientation, transmitter mode, and configuration.